Andersonlimahw/bytebank-app-fiap/docs/google-auth/GOOGLE_AUTH_SETUP.md

 # Google Authentication Setup Guide

 ## Overview
-This guide will help you configure Google authentication for the ByteBank app.
-The app uses a dual approach for maximum compatibility:
+This guide helps you configure Google authentication for the ByteBank app using **Expo AuthSession** on native and web.
+No extra native Google Sign-In package is required; credentials are exchanged with Firebase using the ID token obtained from Google.
-1. **Native Google Sign-In** (@react-native-google-signin/google-signin) - Better UX
-2. **Expo AuthSession** - Fallback for compatibility

 ## Prerequisites
 - Google Cloud Console access